benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 22.md

 ### Goals of Routing Protocols
 - Discover and determine **good paths** from source to destination
-- A "good" path is the path with the least cost
+- "good" = least cost
 	- Least propagation delay
 	- Least cost per unit bandwidth delay ($ per Gbit/s)
-	- Least congested
+	- Least congested (workload-driven)
+- "path" = a sequence of router ports (links)
+- Make networks resilient to failures
+- Routers & links can fail without taking down the entire network
+- Even if some subsets can be unreachable; the rest should still be reachable
+- Routing protocols must be distributed